AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 ### 2.4.2 Boxing And Unboxing ### {#alib_boxing_basics_expl_boxunbox}
 Class \b Box contains a data segment, aka an internal piece of memory, that can hold a certain amount of bytes to store values in.
-With each type given, one of a set of TMP constructors is activated, which copies the source object into this generic piece of computer memory.
+With each type given, one of a set of constructors selected via keyword \c required is activated.
+The constructors copy the source object into this generic piece of computer memory.

 With unboxing, according to the requested type the contrary operation is performed: the internal data stored in the box is re-interpreted back to the original type.

-In most cases both actions result in a very simple (efficient) copy operation of a (probably) 64-bit value.
-While the code that is invoked may look longer and complicated and even function calls to other code entities may be made, TMP ensures that the compiler generates a very short and efficient assembly code for both, boxing and unboxing without function calls.
+In most cases both actions result in a basic (efficient) copy operation of a (probably) 64-bit value.
+While the code that is invoked may look longer and complicated and even function calls to other code entities may be made, the C++ compiler ensures that the generated assembly code is short and efficient for both, boxing and unboxing.

 \note
   Readers that do not believe that, should debug into some methods of class \c std::vector and